West Sea Company

 Order Info

 2.52/5.45 MOST IMPORTANT BUILDER’s HULL.
 Original, historically very significant builder’s half block model of the famous 19th century American battleship the U.S.S.
 OREGON (BB-3).
 This large sculpted model is constructed in laminated “lifts” of mahogany mounted to its original framed and painted pine backboard.
 This builder’s model is known as a “hull plating model” because it depicts and identifies in specific detail the armor plating of the ship’s steel hull.
 As such this very model was actually used as a basis for the design and construction of the ship.
 On the bottom center of the backboard just below the hull is the hand-painted designation “U.S.S.
 OREGON” in gold.
-The hull has acquired a lovely age patina and variegated surface in the 125+ years since it was laid out.
+The hull has acquired a lovely age patina and variegated surface in the 133+ years since it was laid out.
 The backboard measures 97 inches long by 13 inches high.
 The hull model itself is 88 inches long, 8 ½ inches wide and 8 inches high.
 The entire presentation protrudes 10 inches from the bulkhead when displayed.
 This authentic builder’s model of one of the most famous ships in U.S. Naval history belongs in a museum.
-It is likely the only identified such model still in private hands.
+It is likely the only identified such model of a major 19th century U.S. Navy combatant still in private hands.
 Outstanding, untouched original condition showing wonderful age.
-The price is more that $10,000.
-Serious inquires only please.
-Price Request Special Packaging
+FOR SALE ONLY TO A PUBLIC INSTITUTION INTENDED FOR PUBLIC DISPLAY

 Ex.
 Collection of the De Young Museum, San Francisco, California.
 Deaccessioned at public auction early 1990’s.